 Today we welcome Bands for Hire to the Ultimate Wedding blog!
-They are here to share tips on planning your perfect wedding music playlist.
+They are here to share tips on planning your perfect wedding playlist.
 Enjoy!

 The songs that you choose to have played as the soundtrack to your wedding can have a pronounced effect on the memories that you and your wedding guests will have of it.
 Yes, there are literally billions of songs to choose from, but there are also billions of songs that just aren’t going to fit.
 To narrow down your search, we’ve put together this helpful list of criteria.
-Follow these simple rules, and you’ll end up with a playlist of wedding music that’s simultaneously fun, fitting and unforgettable.
+Follow these simple rules, and you’ll end up with a wedding playlist of music that’s simultaneously fun, fitting and unforgettable.

 Choose songs you’re familiar with